lacinoire/master-thesis/data-collection/data-collection.md

 bundle exec ruby collect-travis-logs.rb all
 ```

-If you do not want to select popular repositories from GHTorrent, but rather collect only for one repository, provide the programming language (used as folder name to structure the saved repositories/logs) and the respository slug (replacing `/` with `@` to not interfere with paths):
+If you do not want to select popular repositories from GHTorrent, but rather collect only for one repository, provide the programming language (used as folder name to structure the saved repositories/logs) and the respository slug:

 ``` console
 bundle exec ruby collect-travis-logs.rb <language> <slug>